Apple's brings AR to its with its Swift Playgrounds programming app

 Apple has brought augmented reality to its Swift Playgrounds app designed to teach kids the basics of programming and maybe even groom them into the next generation of iPhone developers.

-The move means kids can incorporate Swift Playgrounds' characters into their Swift Playgrounds projects.
+The move means kids can incorporate Swift Playgrounds' cartoon characters -- protagonists who follow students' programming instructions -- into their Swift Playgrounds projects.
 The technology uses Apple's ARKit technology.

-Apple announced the move Tuesday at an event at the Lane Tech High School in Chicago, where it unveiled a cheaper iPad as part of an effort to reclaim clout in the education market.
+Apple announced the move Tuesday at Lane Tech High School in Chicago, where it unveiled a cheaper iPad as part of an effort to reclaim clout in the education market.
 For decades, Apple computers and then iPads were popular learning tools, but in recent years, inexpensive laptops powered by Google's secure and easy-to-manage Chrome OS software have proved very popular in schools.

 Swift Playgrounds is designed for beginners, but it'll bring them to advanced levels, including Apple's XCode professional programming tools and its Swift programming language.
 Apple introduced Swift in 2014, and it's rocketed up the charts as programmers adopted Swift for writing iOS apps and more.